xlab-uiuc/kube-523/operators/cockroachdb_cockroach-operator/Results_analysis.md

 Acto's differential oracle raised alarms for three test cases, each related to a failed attempt at recovering to a seed system state.
 These alarms suggest that after performing certain operations or tests, the system could not return to its initial, pre-test state, as indicated by system state differences.

 **Observation:**
-Despite the alarms, it was noted that the nodes were still active and running, particularly highlighted by the log entry for "test-cluster-vcheck-*" being active.
-This suggests that while the system state differed from the seed state, the nodes remained operational.
+Despite the alarms, it was noted that the nodes were still in the init phase not completed, particularly highlighted by the log entry for "test-cluster-vcheck-*" being active.

 ## Analysis